 Don’ts For Diet For Jaundice Patients

 Nmami says that there should be caution given to certain food items for those who have jaundice.
 Jaundice is caused due to an inflamed liver which leads to the build-up of bilirubin in the body which is a yellow-colour pigment that is mostly extracted out.
 Whatever you consume directly affects your liver and its functioning.
 A well-balanced and healthy diet can help your liver to work effectively while clearing out the toxins from the body while a lousy diet can worsen the situation.
-Here are some foods that you should altogether avoid if you have jaundice.
+Here are some foods to avoid if you have jaundice.

 1# Salty and packaged food